sam-malanchuk/TextEm/notes.md

-add the option to schedule a message at a specific time
+home demo page has 1 token to send one test message only